cjhillbrand/websocket-sandbox/README.md

 5. Click **Edit Policy**
 6. Click **JSON**
 7. Input updated permissions:
-    1. On your local machine, find the correct directory for the function you are working with, labeled above.
+    1. On your Cloud9 Environment, find the correct directory for the function you are working with, labeled above.
     2. Copy the **role-extended.json** and paste into the editor

     *Note: For Dispatch you are only adding one more resource, which is the newly created DynamoDB table.
 Copying and pasting may not be the quickest way to update this, instead I suggest changing the resource to be:*